wso2-extensions/identity-outbound-auth-duo/docs/config.md

     </tr>
     <tr class="even">
     <td><code>                 association                </code></td>
     <td><p>The federated username must be associated with the local account in advance in the Dashboard.
 So the local username is retrieved from the association.
-To associate the user, log into the <a href="../../learn/using-the-end-user-dashboard">end user dashboard</a> and go to <strong>Associated Account</strong> by clicking <strong>View details</strong> .</p></td>
+To associate the user, log into the end user dashboard and go to <strong>Associated Account</strong> by clicking <strong>View details</strong> .</p></td>
     </tr>
     <tr class="odd">
     <td><code>                 userAttribute                </code></td>